sybrew/the-seo-framework/readme.txt

 = 3.0.4 - ??? =

+**Summarized:**

+* Over 10 bugs have been fixed, most notoriously were the pixel calculation errors and home page title errors.
+* Open Graph and Twitter custom title and description options have been added to every post, page, and CPT.
+* The automated description guidelines have been updated.
+We recommend enforcing these new guidelines for new pages, cornerstone pages, and the home page.

+**About auto-generated descriptions:**

+* Although the description and title lengths have been updated, the transient cache isn't invalidated.
+* Over time the cache will refresh itself, this is done automatically by WordPress, or via your caching plugin's transients handler (if applicable).

 **Notice for developers, a filter removal:**

 * The `get_the_archive_title` filter is a WordPress filter, and it's used for theming, but not for metadata.